Building Description

-This gem of the East Side is now the fitting home of jeweler Paloma Wilder who welcomes you in to her second floor studio.
+This gem of the East Side is now the fitting home of jeweler Paloma Wilder who welcomes you into her second floor studio.

 Portrait photographer Helen Bertelson wanted somewhere special for her home studio.
 So in 1927 she hired MartinTullgren & Sons’ to design this very unique Spanish Colonial / Mediterranean Revival.
 Featuring walls and doorways festooned with terracotta sculptural elements, wrought-iron Juliette balconies, and plenty of large arched windows, the Bertelson Building is truly one of a kind.
 Adorned with faces both grotesque and angelic, and animals both local and mythical, the ornate attention to detail has been impressing visitors for almost 100 years.